Character and Competance

 What Talking Straight is -

-• Telling the truth and leave the right impression
+• Telling the truth and leaving the right impression

 • Being honest